The Quick, Quick, Slow of Marketing Automation

 (Free delivery wouldn’t hurt, either).

 In the latter instance, you’re definitely not looking for a hard sell – you’re possibly not looking for any direct engagement with the washing machine supplier at all.
-You’re information-gathering, working out what matters to you, which suppliers look good value, or innovative, or otherwise impressive.
+You’re gathering information, working out what matters to you, which suppliers look good value, or innovative, or otherwise impressive.

 Timing is critical